 PREVIEW: Big guns to get mettle tested in Offaly Senior Hurling Championship

-SOME of the big guns will get their credentials tested when the third round of the Molloy Environmental Systems Senior Hurling Championship takes place next weekend.
+SOME of the big guns will get their credentials tested when the third round of the Molloy Environmental Systems Senior Hurling Championship takes place this weekend.

 This weekend's games will tell more, particularly about Birr and Kilcormac-Killoughey while champions St Rynagh's and Coolderry will also learn a good bit about themselves.